Baby Courses FAQ

-Classes are held on Tuesdays at Fjölskylduland (Dugguvogur 4, 104 Reykjavík).
-For exact dates, check under Baby Massage Courses.
+Classes are held on Tuesdays and Wednesdays at Fjölskylduland (Dugguvogur 4, 104 Reykjavík).
+For exact dates, check Courses & Classes.

-All things you usually take out when you are leaving home with baby for longer.
+All things you usually take with you when you are leaving home with baby for longer.

-Your baby massage oil which you will be given in your first class.
+Your baby massage oil which you will be given to you in your first class.

-Make sure to have your little one wear something that is easy for you to undress in the class.
+Make sure to have your little one wear something that is easy for you to take off of them in the class.

 You will hear me say this often during the course: in my classes babies are welcome with all their needs and emotions.
-And this includes crying, too: it is an absolutely normal and healthy part of being a baby.
+And this includes crying, too: crying is a healthy and crucial part of being a baby.
 So, please do not worry about your baby crying during one (or some, or most) of the classes.
-All the mums in the course have experienced or will soon experience having a crying baby in a baby class.
-So, just relax.
-We are all in the same boat, here to support each other, not to raise eyebrows or judge because your little one is trying to communicate that they need your help in making some adjustments for them. 🌞
+All the parents in the course have experienced or will soon experience having a crying baby in a baby class.
+Relax. 🙂 We are all in the same boat, here to support each other, not to raise eyebrows or judge because your little one is trying to communicate that they need your help in making some adjustments for them.